 I turn back to the building but there is no building, just palm trees scattered on the shore.
 Most are broken and bare — bulging tumors that once held fronds.
 Cut by the horizon, a huge moon dazzles the water.
 I wait to see it rise but it doesn’t move.
 It’s fixed in space.

 There are people in the distance and I head for them.
-Three old beach vendors sitting side by side on the sand.
+Three old beach vendors are sitting side by side on the sand.
 Each is wearing the same white hardhat.
 Approaching, I see why.
-Three Joãos — triplets, hunched forward on their bundles, fast asleep.
+Three Joãos — triplets, leaning forward on their bundles, fast asleep.

-Still I reach for the Isopor bundle.
-It’s light as a feather.
+I grab the bundle and it’s light as a feather.
 Lifting it up, the string falls off and the pieces unfold.
 Now I see what they are.
 Two wings!
 Wings of Isopor.
 I turn back to the men but the men are no more.
-Gone.
+Vanished.

-Each wing has a hole.
+Each wing has a hole at the base.
 On a whim I stick my hand into the right wing and —SHOOP— my arm is sucked in.
 The same with the left — I now have wings.
 Beating them slowly I laugh out loud.
 Like a boy I start running down the beach into the wind.
 A gust catches my wings and lifts me off the sand.

 I’m holding my wings, feeling old and tired.
 And I’m thirsty — very, very thirsty.
-As if answering a prayer a drink hut appears.
+As if answering a prayer a drink hut appears down the beach.
 There’s an old woman behind the counter.
 She’s waving at me.